open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Jaeger/README.md

 ## Resources and Process Tags

-The attributes of a [Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md) are represented in Jaeger as `ProcessTags` that associate with an exported span.
-The exception is the [required](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/README.md#semantic-attributes-with-sdk-provided-default-value)
+Jaeger sends information about the originating process once per exported batch.
-`service.name` attribute which accompanies each exported span as shown below.
+The attributes of an attached [Resource](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/sdk.md) are added to this process as tags, with the [required `service.name` attribute](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/resource/semantic_conventions/README.md#semantic-attributes-with-sdk-provided-default-value) used as the process's name.

 Example configuration of resource attributes and attachment to `TracerProvider` with `JaegerExporter`: